Medical Dictionary |

 NIH: National Institute of Child Health and Human Development

 Pain is a signal in your nervous system that something may be wrong.
 It is an unpleasant feeling, such as a prick, tingle, sting, burn, or ache.
+Each person feels pain differently, even if the reason for the pain is the same.
 Pain may be sharp or dull.
-It may come and go, or it may be constant.
-You may feel pain in one area of your body, such as your back, abdomen, chest, pelvis, or you may feel pain all over.
+It may be mild or severe.
+Pain may come and go, or it may be constant.
+You may feel pain in one area of your body, such as your back, abdomen, chest, or pelvis, or you may feel it all over.

-Pain can be helpful in diagnosing a problem.
+Pain can help alert you that there is a problem.
 If you never felt pain, you might seriously hurt yourself without knowing it, or you might not realize you have a medical problem that needs treatment.
+Finding out what's causing your pain will help your health care provider determine the best way to manage or treat it.

-Pain is not always curable, but there are many ways to treat it.
+What are the treatments for pain?Pain is not always curable, but there are many ways to manage and treat it.
 Treatment depends on the cause and type of pain.
-There are drug treatments, including pain relievers.
+Treatments may include medicines, such as pain relievers.
 There are also non-drug treatments, such as acupuncture, physical therapy, and sometimes surgery.

 NIH: National Institute of Neurological Disorders and Stroke